scs-phd-deans-committee/welcome-to-scs/README.md

 [Doctoral Student Review: The PhD Student Perspective](https://docs.google.com/document/d/10bUC9IWqOcxheZodstNrPAkL7FS3YuB2FMXwE3DNnxU/edit?usp=sharing)

+## Mental Health and Wellness Kits

+_Be on the lookout for mental health kits in your mail!_ We have coordinated with the Dean's Office to send all incoming SCS PhD students [PASS (Panic, Anxiety and Stress Support) Kits](http://www.mypasskit.com/).
+Please be mindful of your mental health and use the various resources available to you through CMU, such as [CaPS](https://www.cmu.edu/counseling/).

 ## PhD Advice
 [How To Be A Successful PhD Student](https://drive.google.com/file/d/1ED3XszZSZS-XOhIxXqrh0se2MvBkK_fy/view?usp=sharing) by Mark Dredze and Hanna M. Wallach